-On 1 June 2023 came into force an Act on the Price Comparison Tool for Electricity Supply Contracts which obliges the Energy Authority to maintain a price comparison tool which meets requirements set out in the Article 14 of the Electricity Market Directive (EU) 2019/944.
-Energy Authority has already voluntarily administrated such a tool since 2006 to promote effective competition at the electricity retail market.
-In November 2019, the Energy Authority took into use the renewed service with aim to better fulfil customers' needs.
-The system has been developed to inform customers about the origin of the electricity they purchase and about the suppliers willing to buy their customers' self-generated surplus electricity.
+On 1 June 2023 came into force an Act on the Price Comparison Tool for Electricity Supply Contracts27 which obliges the Energy Authority to maintain a price comparison tool which meets requirements set out in the Article 14 of the Electricity Market Directive (EU) 2019/944.
+Energy Authority has already voluntarily administrated such a tool28 since 2006 to promote effective competition at the electricity retail market.